valentinegarikayi/ZCP/_pages/policy-document.md

 1) The Zimbabwe banking system prior to ESAP.
-2) The banking systems of former socialist countries (such as the USSR, Yugoslavia and Hungary) those countries following a socialist path today (Cuba, China, Vietnam) and those countries which have successfully followed a semi-independent growth strategy (Bolivia, Nicaragua, Malaysia).~ 18 ~
+2) The banking systems of former socialist countries (such as the USSR, Yugoslavia and Hungary) those countries following a socialist path today (Cuba, China, Vietnam) and those countries which have successfully followed a semi-independent growth strategy (Bolivia, Nicaragua, Malaysia).
 3) The recovery of Iceland after its banking melt-down.
 4) Islamic Banking.
 5) Co-operative banking (especially in Brazil and Bangla Desh).